 - Paprika: adds a mild spice and fantastic color.

 - Garlic powder and onion powder: this seasoning duo makes the dish more delicious!

 - Salt: brightens up all the flavors and seasons of the dish.

-- Heat your oil in a heavy-bottomed pan or deep-fryer.
-Use a thermometer to ensure that it’s at 365 degrees F. If the oil temperature is too low, then the batter will just absorb the oil instead of crisping up.
+- Heat the oil: First, heat your oil in a heavy-bottomed pan or deep-fryer.
+Use a thermometer to ensure that it’s at 365 degrees F. Also, if the oil temperature is too low, then the batter will just absorb the oil instead of crisping up.

-- Mix your flour, seasonings, and baking powder, then dredge your rings until coated.
+- Make the dry mixture: Then, mix your flour, seasonings, and baking powder, then dredge your rings until coated.
 Remove slices and set aside.

-- Next, whisk your milk and egg into the remaining flour to make the batter.
+- Make the liquid mixture: Next, whisk your milk and egg into the remaining flour to make the batter.
 Dip your rings.
 Drain on a wire rack until it stops dripping.

-- Remove excess oil with paper towels or on a wire rack.
+- Deep Fry: Next, deep fry until golden.
+Remove excess oil with paper towels or on a wire rack.

-- Lastly, finish with seasoning salt and serve hot.
+- Season and serve: Lastly, finish with seasoning salt and serve hot.

 How do you keep the batter from falling off onion rings?

 Use cold batter.
 Also, it is important to avoid any excess flour on the slices.
 Don’t forget to use hot oil at the right temperature as well.

 Absolutely.
 You can bake the rings as well for a healthier alternative.